CometVisu/cometvisu.github.io/_posts/2017-04-02-CometVisu-release-0.10.1.md

 - highly accelerated reconnections during initial loading when the backend deliveres invalid or empty responses
 - fix URL parameter `startpage`

-The last changes can be seen in the
+The latest changes can be seen in the
 [change log](https://raw.githubusercontent.com/CometVisu/CometVisu/v0.10.1/ChangeLog).

 Downloads